h2tc-roboticsx/H2TC/doc/processing_techdetails.md

 | 2889-9788  | \#1 |
 | 9789-12905 |\#2   |

-To transfer these different OptiTrack coordinates to [the throw-catch coordinate](#the-throw-catch-coordinate-frame), we apply coordinate transformation via the 4 x 4 transformation matrices [`origin_transformation_matrix`](#system-id-and-transformation-matrix) captured in the original optitrack system (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)):
+To transfer all captured object motions from different OptiTrack frames to the common [throw&catch coordinate frame](#the-throw-catch-coordinate-frame), we apply coordinate transformation via the 4 x 4 transformation matrices [`origin_transformation_matrix`](#system-id-and-transformation-matrix)  via [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py):

 ```
 object_tc_transformation_matrix = np.matmul(origin_transformation_matrix_inverse, object_optitrack_raw_transformation_matrix)
 ```

-`origin_transformation_matrix_inverse` is the inverse matrix of the `origin_transformation_matrix`, `object_optitrack_raw_transformation_matrix` is the tracked object's 4 x 4 transformation matrix expressed in the Optitrack system, and `object_tc_transformation_matrix` is the converted 4 x 4 transformation matrix expressed in the throw-catch frame.
+`origin_transformation_matrix_inverse` is the inverse matrix of the `origin_transformation_matrix`, which is the transformation matrix of the throw&catch frame w.r.t. the OptiTrack frame.
+`object_optitrack_raw_transformation_matrix` is the tracked object's 4 x 4 transformation matrix expressed in the Optitrack frame, and `object_tc_transformation_matrix` is the converted 4 x 4 transformation matrix expressed in the throw&catch frame.

 <!--
 ```
 object_tc_transformation_matrix = np.matmul(origin_transformation_matrix, object_optitrack_raw_transformation_matrix)
 ``` -->
-### &#x2022; Extra Rotation
+### Extra Rotation

 Since takes 1700 onwards, the orientations of gloves, helmet, and headband were checked everytime before the start of recording.
 Therefore, no extra rotation is needed for takes from 1700 onwards.<br>
-For takes from 520-1559, right hand needs to rotate 90 degrees along the Y axis (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)) For takes from 1560-1699, right hand needs to rotate 180 degrees along the Y axis (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)) For takes from 1040-1559, left hand needs to rotate 45 degrees along the Y axis (addressed in the script [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)) For takes from 0-1699, the orientation of the helmet and headband needs to be corrected if using their orientation (rotate along Y axis with extra 45 degrees for the headband, and -180 degrees for the helmet see the function `get_t_matrix` in [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py)):
+However, for takes 520-1559, the right hand needs to rotate 90 degrees along the Y axis.
+For takes 1560-1699, the right hand needs to rotate 180 degrees along the Y axis.
+For takes 1040-1559, the left hand needs to rotate 45 degrees along the Y axis.
+For takes from 0-1699, the orientation of the helmet and headband needs to be corrected if using their orientation (rotate along Y axis with extra 45 degrees for the headband, and -180 degrees for the helmet).
+Please see the function `get_t_matrix` in [optitrack.py](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/utils/optitrack.py).
 |  Take   | Devices | Rotation |
 |  :----:  | :----:  |:----:  |
 | 520-1559  | right hand |  90 degrees along the Y axis |